Evolving Abstract Transformers for Gradient-Guided, Adaptable Abstract Interpretation: Abstract

 \section{Abstract}

-Numerical abstract interpretation is a widely used framework for the static analysis of numerical programs.
-However, existing numerical abstract interpreters rely on hand-crafted, instruction-specific transformers tailored to each domain, with no general algorithm for handling common operations across domains.
-This limits extensibility, prevents precise compositional reasoning over instruction sequences, and forces all downstream tasks to use the same fixed transformer regardless of their precision, efficiency, or task-specific requirements.
-To address these limitations, we propose a \textit{universal transformer synthesis algorithm} that constructs a \textit{parametric family of sound abstract transformers} for any given polyhedral numerical domain and a concrete operator from the class of \textit{Quadratic-Bounded Guarded Operators (QGO)}, which includes both individual instructions and structured sequences.
-Each instantiation in this family is sound by construction, enabling downstream analyses to adapt the transformer to their particular needs.
-The space of transformers is differentiable but complex.
-To efficiently explore this space of transformers, we introduce the \textit{Adaptive Gradient Guidance (AGG)} procedure, a gradient-guided search strategy that steers the search process based on downstream analysis objectives and runtime constraints.
+Current numerical abstract interpretation relies on fixed, hand-crafted, instruction-specific transformers tailored to each domain, giving rise to three significant limitations.
+First, extensibility is limited because transformers cannot be reused across domains and new transformers need to be designed for each new domain or operator.
+Second, precise compositional reasoning over instruction sequences is difficult as transformers are defined only at the instruction level.
+Third, all downstream tasks are forced to use the same fixed transformer, irrespective of their precision, efficiency, or task-specific requirements.
+To address these limitations, we propose the \textit{Evolving Abstract Transformer}, a general transformer that replaces the fixed single-output design of traditional transformers with an adaptable search over a parametric space of sound outputs.
+This is achieved through two underlying algorithms we develop.
+First, the \textit{Universal Parametric Output Space Encoder (UPOSE)} constructs a compact parametric space of sound outputs for any polyhedral numerical domain and any operator in the \textit{Quadratic-Bounded Guarded Operators (QGO)} class which includes both individual instructions and structured sequences.
+Next, the \textit{Adaptive Gradient Guidance (AGG)} algorithm leverages the differentiable structure of the space generated by \algps and uses gradient-based updates to efficiently search it according to downstream analysis objectives and available runtime, continually \textit{evolving} the output as more time is provided.
 We implement these ideas in the \toolname framework and evaluate their effectiveness across three numerical abstract domains: Zones, Octagons, and Polyhedra.
-Our results demonstrate that the universal synthesis algorithm successfully constructs sound families of transformers across domains, and that \toolname achieves significant, tunable precision gains over baselines by leveraging compositional reasoning and efficient gradient-guided traversal of the transformer space.
+Our results demonstrate that the evolving transformer works across domains and handles diverse instructions and sequences, allowing efficient adaptability in the precision–efficiency tradeoff by adjusting the number of gradient steps in the search, while also reaching the most precise invariants up to 3.2× faster than existing baselines.